-A classic meatloaf recipe with tons of veggies like peppers and zucchini, and a good amount of cheese.
+A classic meatloaf recipe with tons of veggies like onions, carrots and peppers.
 Its total comfort food that’s easy enough for weeknight dinner but tasty enough to serve to guests.

 Its one of those recipes that I love to make for my family on weeknights because the prep time is so minimal, then I just throw it in the oven with some potatoes on the side of the pan and my work is done.
 Or I can make mashed potatoes to go with while the meatloaf is in the oven.